 Salt Lake City-based Code is introducing a reader with embedded formatting features that can quickly manipulate barcoded data, including driver license and military identification information, to fill out loyalty forms and credit card applications or print templates for ID cards.

 Skrill digital payments has partnered with Linden Lab to integrate the Skrill Digital Wallet as a payment option for Second Life user-created virtual world.
 Users can buy Linden Dollars (L$) with their currency of choice at the market exchange rate.
 Linden Dollars are then used for transactions among users for a wide variety of user-created virtual products and services in the Second Life marketplace.
 Since Second Life first opened in 2003, millions of people from all over the world have participated in the vibrant virtual economy, and Linden Lab pays out tens of millions of dollars to successful Second Life content creators every year.
 Skrill’s Digital Wallet provides users with a secure and easy method to send and receive Linden Dollars.
 Skrill 1-Tap, Skrill’s recurring payment solution, allows users to enter their information only once to enable continuous payments thereafter with just one tap or click.

 NC-based SiteLink is adding SiteLink Merchant Services and SiteLink eSign into its suite of software products.
 Now, storage operators eliminate third-party gateways by processing credit card payments directly through SiteLink Merchant Services.

-The decline in the U.S. bank credit card delinquency ratio will likely remain flat in the fourth quarter and then reverse course for all of 2015.
-On a weighted basis 30+ day delinquency will should come in around 2.29%, while the unweighted ratio should edge up slightly to 2.17% for the fourth quarter.
+The decline in the U.S. bank credit card charge-off ratio will likely bottom in the fourth quarter, dipping below the 3.00% mark for the first time since the first quarter 1995, but then heading higher throughout 2015.
+On a weighted basis charge-offs should come in around 3.01%, while the unweighted ratio should slide to 2.96% for the fourth quarter.